Issue Deep Dive

 What is the current government's outlook on educational ODA?

-Education and humanitarian assistance go hand-in-hand: Norway is one of the few countries globally to regard education as an explicit component of its humanitarian assistance policy.
-Norway is one of five founding donors to ECW, a special fund launched in 2016 that aims to improve access to education services in humanitarian emergencies and crises (for more details on funding for education in emergencies, see our Donor Tracker’s insights piece: Decades of neglect: Donor financing for education in emergencies.).
-Norway pledged US$53 million to ECW from 2023 to 2026 and is the 5th-largest donor overall, with a total contribution of US$77 million for the period 2016-2022.
+Education and humanitarian assistance go hand-in-hand: Norway is one of few countries to regard education as an explicit component of its humanitarian assistance policy.
+Norway is one of five founding donors to ECW, a special fund launched in 2016 that aims to improve access to education services in humanitarian emergencies and crises.
+Norway pledged US$53 million to ECW from 2023-2026 and is the 5th largest donor overall, with a total contribution of US$77 million for the period 2016-2022.
 The government is committed to prioritizing education in crisis and conflict settings, as well as promoting closer coordination between humanitarian and development efforts in education.
 According to the government, Norway spends more than 8% of its humanitarian assistance budget on education.

 Prioritizing girls’ education: Norway is an international leader in global education, with a particular focus on girls’ education.
 Former Prime Minister Solberg co-initiated the International Commission on Financing Global Education Opportunity and hosted the ‘Oslo Summit on Education for Development’ in 2015.
 The Commission aims to develop and promote innovative financing solutions for education to achieve the SDGs.

-Looking towards educational technology: The government’s 2019 white paper on Digital transformation and development policy has a section focusing on developing and increasing access to digital tools for education.
+Looking toward educational technology: The government’s 2019 white paper on Digital transformation and development policy has a section focusing on developing and increasing access to digital tools for education.

 Key bodies